serenorg/database-replicator/sqlite-watcher/README.md

 - **Windows**: Unix sockets are disabled; pass `--listen tcp:50051` or `--listen pipe:SerenWatcher`.
 Named pipes allow local service accounts without opening TCP ports.
 - All platforms expect the token file to live under `~/.seren/sqlite-watcher/token` by default; create the directory with `0700` permissions so the watcher refuses to start if the secret is world-readable.
 - The current WAL watcher polls the `*.sqlite-wal` file for byte growth.
 To keep WAL history available, configure your writers with `PRAGMA journal_mode=WAL;` and raise `wal_autocheckpoint` (or disable it) so the SQLite engine does not aggressively truncate the log.
+- Change queue data is stored under `~/.seren/sqlite-watcher/changes.db`.
+The binary enforces owner-only permissions on that directory to keep tokens + change data private.

+### Placeholder change format

+Until the WAL decoder lands, each growth event is recorded as a `RowChange` with `table_name="__wal__"`, `operation=insert`, and a JSON payload describing the byte delta + timestamp.
+Downstream components can treat these as heartbeats while we finish Tickets B–D.

 Additional design constraints and follow-up work items live in `docs/plans/sqlite-watcher-plan.md` and `docs/plans/sqlite-watcher-tickets.md`.